-On the other hand, mindful eating is a wide path that’s nearly impossible to fall off of.
-You have the flexibility and options so you can make decisions based on what you want and need in any given situation.
+With mindful eating you have the flexibility and options to make decisions based on what you want and need in any given situation.
 When you make a choice that doesn’t work out well, you simply observe the consequences, learn from your mistakes, and keep going.

 The hardest part for most people who want to get off the diet tightrope is letting go of the long pole—the rules—that they’ve been clinging to for so long.

 While they were walking the diet tightrope, those rules were essential for maintaining their balance: “What can I eat?
 When should I eat?
 How much am I allowed to have?
 How long will I have to exercise to burn it off?”

 I get it!
 I fell off the diet tightrope repeatedly for over 20 years.
 And I know how difficult and scary it is to let go of the rules that were so crucial in your old way of eating.
 On the wide path of mindful eating, rules are simply unnecessary.
 In fact, they get in the way because those old rules keep you stuck in old patterns.

 Picture trying to walk along a path with that long pole getting lodged between trees or buildings!